jtorral/pgTraining/README.md

 ## Buildng the docker image.
 There are 3 Options available for this build.

+### NOTE: These are heavy images.
+A lot of pacakges are included for this.
+If you feel you want only certain packages feel free to remove the unwanted ones from the docker file you use.
+Typically, a dnf install option.
+Lastly, The ARM version of the docker file does NOT include pgpool.

 ### Standard build x86.
-Copy the DockerfileX86 to Dockerfile then

-    docker build -t pg16-rocky8-bundle .
+    docker build -f DockerfileX86 -t pg16-rocky8-bundle .

 ### ARM build for Mac ARM.
-Copy the DockerfileMacArm to Dockerfile then

-    docker build -t pg16-rocky8-bundle .
+    docker build -f DockerfileMacArm -t pg16-rocky8-bundle .

 ### The Percona distribution of Postgres build.
-Copy the DockerfilePerconaDist to Dockerfile then

-    docker build -t pg16-rocky8-bundle .
+    docker build -f DockerfilePerconaDist -t pg16-rocky8-bundle .